 John H. Shary invested his time, knowledge, and resources to help make his vision of building a citrus empire in the Rio Grande Valley possible.
 Although, he primarily focused on developing the Sharyland and Mission area, he was instrumental in demonstrating the valuable agricultural potential of the Valley.

-Deandra Cavazos, a Certified Archivist with the ACA (Academy of Certified Archivists), is currently pursuing a Master of Science in Information Technology at UTRGV.
+Deandra Cavazos, a Certified Archivist with the ACA (Academy of Certified Archivists), earned a Master of Science in Information Technology at UTRGV.
 She holds a Master of Education in Secondary Education with a concentration in History and a Bachelor of Arts degree in Anthropology.
-Ms. Cavazos has worked extensively on multiple collections including the John H. Shary Collection, Eligio (Kika) de la Garza Congressional Papers, and the Ruben Hinojosa Congressional Papers.
-Ms. Cavazos continues as a Library Assistant II with the Special Collections and Archives department.
-She celebrated her seventh year of working with the department in March 2020.
+During her eight years working at Special Collections and Archives, Ms. Cavazos worked extensively on multiple collections including the John H. Shary Collection, Eligio (Kika) de la Garza Congressional Papers, and the Ruben Hinojosa Congressional Papers.

 The research guides compiled by UTRGV staff and students are intended to assist patrons who are embarking upon new research endeavors.
 Our goal is to expand their knowledge of the types of resources available on a given topic, including books, archival materials, and websites.
 In so doing, our compilers have taken care to include collections, digital items, and resources that may be accessed not only through UTRGV but also via other institutions, repositories, and websites.

 We wholeheartedly respect the research interests of others.
 Therefore, please contact us if you wish to submit a resource for consideration, or if you have a question about or an issue with a specific cited resource.

 Maximize your time and effort.
 Let our staff assist you with finding and accessing resources online.